mikeghen/proof-of-workout/README.md

 #### Scenario

-Let's walk through a real example to illustrate how Saverava works.
+Let's walk through a real example to illustrate how Run Money works.
 Suppose we have a running club called "10-Mile Challengers" with the following requirements:
 - Each member must run at least 10 miles per week.
 - The challenge lasts for 3 months.
 - Each member stakes 50 USDC to join.